 The film adaptation also allows Moisés to work with better and stronger visuals.
 While most stage productions of the play use a series of photographs to showcase Laramie, on film we can actually use the footage filmed as the crew drives into the city passing the sign for Laramie.
 After we hear Matt Galloway recount seeing Matthew Shepard leaving the Fireside Lounge with McKinney and Henderson, the camera actually takes us on the drive out to the scene of the crime.
 Driving through the town watching lights roll past the windshield, cutting to driving through the open grass until the truck rolls up to a wooden fence – highlighted only by the light of the truck’s high beams.
 Or in a segment used at least three times throughout the film, we actually look out over and watch the lights of Laramie sparkle in the distance with the Smokey Range Mountains as a background.
 It might not be blockbuster quality, but it all pulls together quite beautifully to tell a tragic yet powerful story.

 “The Laramie Project” is not only a powerful stage play, but this film adaptation takes it to a new level.
 It has allowed the tragic murder of Matthew Shepard be told around the world and reach an even broader audience.
 But it’s also a hard film to watch because it’s all based on actual events.
 For me personally, it’s a difficult film to watch; one I do not watch often.
 Thankfully the power of Matthew’s legacy can be felt with just one viewing.
 So if you have not yet seen “The Laramie Project”, grab yourself a copy (and a box of tissues!) and help ensure that his death will not be forgotten.
-We have already made major strides forward in the 22 years since, but they will always be under attack.
+We have already made major strides forward in the decades since, but they will always be under attack.
 It is only by continuing to recall events such as Matthew Shepard’s murder, will we persevere and continue the advance forward towards equality for all.